Tobey-Jinc/obsidian-smart-mentions/README.md

 This plugin supports the [Style Settings](https://github.com/mgmeyers/obsidian-style-settings) plugin.
 The maximum width of the mentions block can be changed with this plugin.

 ### Credits
-A portion of the [Auto MOC](https://github.com/dalcantara7/obsidian-auto-moc) is used.
+A portion of the [Auto MOC](https://github.com/dalcantara7/obsidian-auto-moc) plugin code is used.
 See main.ts for more.